status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 Nimbus has been tested all major execution clients - see the [execution client comparison](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for more information.

-By default, Nimbus uses WebSockets to communicate with the execution client, connecting to http://localhost:8546.
+By default, Nimbus uses WebSockets to communicate with the execution client, connecting to ws://localhost:8546.
 You can provide a different URL with the `--web3-url` parameter.

-> ⚠️ You need to run your own execution client after [the merge](./merge.md) - third-party services like Infura, Alchemy and Pocket will be sufficient.
+> ⚠️ You need to run your own execution client after [the merge](./merge.md) - relying on third-party services such as Infura, Alchemy and Pocket will not be possible.

 ## Nimbus